sdmx-twg/vtl/v2.1/docs/user_manual/user_manual.rst

 reality like the time, the geographical area, the economic sector and so on.
-As for the mathematical meaning, a Value Domain is meant to be the representation of a “space of events” with the meaning of the probability theory [14]_.
+As for the mathematical meaning, a Value Domain is meant to be the representation of a “space of events” with the meaning of the probability theory.
 Therefore, a single Value of a Value Domain is a representation of a single “event” belonging to this space of events.

 **Described Value Domain**: a Value Domain defined by a criterion